 The Nurse Ambassador Program combines education, clinical care, and integrative medicine at the bedside.
 Oncology patients undergoing treatment have the opportunity to try aromatherapy, breathing techniques, meditation, hand and foot massage, and seated yoga delivered by their trusted oncology nurses.
 Nurses focus on patients in treatment, clinic, and inpatient areas to improve the patient experience along with symptoms and quality of life.

-Since 2016, The Wellness and Integrative Oncology Program at UPMC Hillman Cancer Center has trained 95 oncology nurses to provide hand and foot massage, aromatherapy, seated yoga, meditation, and breathing techniques.
+Since 2016, The Wellness and Integrative Oncology Program at UPMC Hillman Cancer Center has trained more than 130 oncology nurses to provide hand and foot massage, aromatherapy, seated yoga, meditation, and breathing techniques.
 After training, Nurse Ambassadors offer these integrative therapies at the chair or bedside of oncology patients in infusion, radiation oncology, and inpatient areas to help with symptom management and wellness.
 The program includes measurement and documentation of patients’ symptoms and experience, nurse support, and group sharing of experiences.

 Training is both didactic and hands-on, delivered by our integrative providers under the direction and supervision of Dr. Lanie Francis, Hematologist, Medical Oncologist, and Director of The Wellness and Integrative Oncology Program at UPMC Hillman Cancer Center.
 Integrative therapies that will be learned include: